penrodm-gif/Cybersecurity-Playbook/cybr-1100-security-awareness/Case Project 6-2: Current State of Privacy.md

 Bottom line: The law is finally catching up—especially in the EU and in several U.S. states—but mobile users are still too exposed to cross app profiling and manipulative consent flows.
 Regulators should make MAIDs opt in by default, universal opt out signals mandatory everywhere, and privacy preserving ad systems independently auditable.
-With those steps—plus a real federal baseline in the U.S.—smartphones can remain innovative while sharply reducing surveillance risks for everyday users.
+With those steps plus a real federal baseline in the U.S. smartphones can remain innovative while sharply reducing surveillance risks for everyday users.